TobiasVanDyk/VS1053-Micro-Midi-Synthesizer/Readme.txt

 Github Graphics: https://github.com/mcauser/Adafruit_SSD1306/tree/esp8266-64x48
 Oled: https://wiki.wemos.cc/products:d1_mini_shields:oled_shield
 Sparkfun: https://www.sparkfun.com/products/12660
-?Add TipVAsk Question|CommentDownload

 Step 5: Using the Sparkfun Board With the Adafruit Libraries

-Picture of Using the Sparkfun Board With the Adafruit Libraries

 The table in the picture explains how to connect either the Adafruit or the Sparkfun Music Boards to use another library.